spunkshadows/stemsike/README.md

-# stemcoaxer  (not available for use, under design/construction)
+# stemsike  (not available for use, under design/construction)

-**stemcoaxer analyzes audio stems from live performance and generates musician-friendly performance cues.**
+**stemsike analyzes audio stems from live performance and generates musician-friendly performance cues.**

 **(a real-time extension for Reaper, a Digital Audio Workstation by Cockos Incorporated)**

 ## ✨ Features